The Journey of Mahatma Gandhi in Chhattisgarh

 Chhattisgarh is renowned for its rich cultural heritage that reflects various aspects of this beautiful state.
 The cultural life of Chhattisgarh comprises varied sorts of traditional art and crafts, tribal dances, folk songs, regional festivals and fairs, and amusing cultural fests.
 Mainly, Chhattisgarh is occupied by tribal people that have preserved their rich tribal culture modestly and religiously.
 Eastern parts of the state of Chhattisgarh are influenced by Oriya culture.
 People of the state are traditional and believe in a simple way of living following their traditional customs and beliefs.
 It is often visibly observed in their food habits, festivals, and fairs, costumes, ornaments, folk dance, and music also.
-Chhattisgarh also hosts various cultural fests like Chakradhar Samaroh, Sirpur Mahotsav, Rajim Kumbh, and other Festival and Bastar Lokotsav, etc. that showcase the vibrant cultural life of the state.
+Chhattisgarh also hosts various cultural fests like Chakradhar Samaroh, Sirpur Mahotsav, Rajim Kumbh, and other festivals and Bastar Lokotsav, etc. that showcase the vibrant cultural life of the state.

-Johar Gandhi (Play) highlights the values of love, selflessness, diversity, truth and community building through the story of Mahatma Gandhi and Babu Chhotelal Shrivastawa.
+Johar Gandhi highlights the values of love, selflessness, diversity, truth and community building through the story of Mahatma Gandhi and Babu Chhotelal Shrivastawa.
 The play examines how Gandhi came to Chhattisgarh for the first time after a huge satyagrah was held in 1920.

 Mahatma Gandhi’s arrival in Chhattisgarh and the activities done by him here are relatively little known to the general public.
 The Play has been composed on the basis of the information available about it from the articles presented.

 Mahatma Gandhi came to Chhattisgarh twice, first time in December 1920 and second time in November 1933.
 The first migration was in connection with Water Satyagraha and the second time was for Tilak Kosh and Swaraj Kosh.